This blog post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How it differs from other skin conditions

 Think you might have hot tub folliculitis?
 Let’s play detective!
 This rash has some unique calling cards that set it apart from other skin troubles.
+Hot tub folliculitis is a specific type of folliculitis, distinguished by its cause—exposure to contaminated hot tubs—and its timing, appearing soon after hot tub use.
 The biggest clue?
 Timing and location – it shows up after hot tub time and plays favorites with areas your swimsuit covered.

 Don’t panic though!
-As long as you resist the urge to scratch, your skin should bounce back without any lasting marks.
+As long as you resist the urge to scratch and avoid shaving the affected area until it’s healed, your skin should bounce back without any lasting marks.
 Most cases wave goodbye on their own within two weeks, with improvements starting after the first week.
+Most cases of folliculitis can be treated with topical or oral antibiotics if needed, ensuring a quicker recovery.

 Understanding the Causes